Anurag-30/jenkins/vars/README.md

 # Scenario 1

 We live in a world where micro-services are actively replacing monolithic applications, obviously there is a huge change in the way we build and deploy micro-services.
 Let us assume you have 40 micro-services, few of them backend , a few frontend having their own code repositiories in this case git.
-This means you need to have a Jenkinsfile  but the steps to build them can be categorized into 3 or 4.
+This means you need to have a Jenkinsfile in all the 40 repos  but the steps to build them can be categorized into 3 or 4.